skippyr/dragon_byte/README.md

 				<li>Install these dependencies:</li>
 					<ul>
 						<li><code>python</code> (version 3):</li>
-						<p>This is the programming language used in the <code>wizard.py</code>, a script to manage the build, install and uninstall of the cursor theme.
+						<p>This is the programming language used in the installer script.
 If you are using Linux, you probably have it already installed.</p>
 						<li><code>xcursorgen</code>:</li>
 						<p>This is the X11 util to create the cursor files from PNG images.</p>
 					</ul>